Education, Training and Outreach

 Research Mentorship for neurosurgeons in LMIC

-- Guidance for study design, statistical support, and manuscript publication
+- Guidance for study design, statistical support, and manuscript production and publication

-- Partners include neurosurgeons in Bangladesh and Ethiopia
+- Partners include neurosurgeons in Bangladesh, Ethiopia and Rwanda

 Neurologic diseases are among the most disabling and burdensome conditions affecting low-resourced populations.
 However, the infrastructure and human resources available to address this growing entity in low and middle income countries (LMICs) are inadequate.
 Vanderbilt surgical team embarks on medical missions to provide clinical support to partners in LMICs.